LyFl0w/TextureMaker/README.md

 The application operates as follows:

-1. The `launcher` script launches a Python program that allows the user to create an image with text.
+1. The `launcher` script download Python 3.10.6, Git (if you don't git installed), clone [SD-WEBUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and the LoRA, and finally launches a Python program that allows the user to communicate with SD-WEBUI API to create custom texture.
 2. The text and image are sent to the Stable Diffusion API, which returns a texture in 256x256 with a green background.
 3. The Python program retrieves this texture, removes the green background, and saves it in the `output` folder.